layaljbara/layaljbara.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student working under the supervision of Dr. Anthony Wachs at the University of British Columbia.
 My research focuses on numerical simulations, computational fluid dynamics (CFD), high-performance computing (HPC), and machine learning.
 My work combines traditional CFD techniques with data-driven approaches to enhance predictive modeling and improve the efficiency of large-scale simulations.
-With over 8 years of experience in mathematical modeling, I have developed expertise in analytical, numerical, and data-driven methods to solve complex problems in fluid mechanics.
+With over 8 years of experience in mathematical modeling, I have developed expertise in analytical, numerical, and data-driven methods to solve complex fluid-particle systems.